AzureAD/azure-activedirectory-library-for-js/README.md

 }]);
 ```

-You can read extended blogs for CORS API related to learn about Office365 usage.
+You can read extended blogs about CORS API below.

-Andrew's related to CORS and Office365 usage
+Andrew's blog related to CORS and Office365 usage

 http://www.andrewconnell.com/blog/adal-js-cors-with-o365-apis-files-sharepoint